META name="description" content="Lightning management, grounding methods and procedures for communications sites and ham radio facilities.">

 Balanced feeders can be run inside tower, underground through conduit, flat against a metal surface, anything you would like to do that you are already doing with coax - if you know how to do it.
 The trick is to use parallel runs of coaxial cable of exactly the same length - simply tie the shields together on each end and ground them, and then connect the balanced feeder to the center wires.
 While in coax, a balanced feeder can be treated mechanically just the same as coaxial cable - the cables in the pair can be separated with impunity.

 The problem with doing this is impedance and loss.
-If your feeders are tuned, this can get you in trouble, as using the technique described above limits you to a balanced feeder that is twice the impedance of the coax used - if you are using 75-ohm coax, the balanced feeder that results will be 150 ohms, not the 600 ohms of the ladder line connecting to it.
+If your feeders are tuned, this can get you in trouble, as using the technique described above limits you to a balanced feeder that is twice the impedance of the coax used - if you are using 75-ohm coax, the balanced feeder that results will be 150 ohms, not the 450 or 600 ohms of the ladder line connecting to it.
 Losses are correspondingly greater, too.
-So this is really kind of a desperation measure.
+But it eliminates radiation from the balanced feeders within the shack, so it can be worth the trouble.

 A Few Words About The "Cone Of Protection" Myth